gorenje/rippenstein/works/slider.md

 ## I tried it out but it seems broken ...

 Well then it's probably broken.
 [Sldr.in](https://sldr.in) is one giant [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) with a bunch of Javascript that might or might not work in your browser.
-The Elves have informed Gregorius that there is nothing that can be done.
+The Elves have been informed but there is nothing that can be done.

 It also might be the case that the cheap-scape Gregorius didn't get a large enough database and that the database is full.
 In which case there is nothing that can be done.
-Except perhaps [donating](https://www.paypal.com/donate/?hosted_button_id=SXBPWPT59LHFS) to one of Gregorius many off-shore shell companies!
+Except perhaps [donating](https://www.paypal.com/donate/?hosted_button_id=SXBPWPT59LHFS) to one of Gregorius many off-shore shell companies.

 ## Hey, there is no edit button - this feels like Twitter

 The *No Edit Button*&#174; feature provides for a stable history.
 There is no going back and changing your mind.

 However, since this requested is quite popular, Gregorius did ask the Elves.
-Their reply: *Make us care more, pay us more!*
+They replied: *make us care more, pay us more!*

 ## Testimonials

 *Swiping is the past, Sldr.in is the future.* - Some User

-*Sldr.in colourified my life and gave it no additional meaning.* - Some Other User
+*Sldr.in has colourified my life and given it no additional meaning - I love it.* - Some Other User